set808/santa-tracker/README.md

 - For EU accounts, verify `NEW_RELIC_REGION=EU` is set

 ### Frontend not displaying data
-- Check WebSocket connection status in browser console (F12)
 - Verify all backend services are running: `docker-compose ps`
 - Check NerdGraph proxy is accessible at `http://localhost:3007/health`
-- Check WebSocket gateway at `http://localhost:3008/health`

-### Map not loading
-- Check internet connection (map tiles load from OpenStreetMap)
-- Verify Leaflet CSS is loading in browser dev tools
-- Check browser console for errors
+- Check browser console (F12) for any JavaScript errors
+- Verify New Relic is receiving data by checking the APM service in New Relic One

 ### Environment variable issues
 - Ensure you copied `.env.example` to `.env`